 What’s one thing kids love?
 Games!
-The communicative approach is a great way to integrate games into your kindergarten and early learner classrooms.
+The communicative approach is a wonderful way to integrate games into your kindergarten and early learner classrooms.
 Because children need a bit more direction, make sure to demonstrate clearly.
 Flashcard games are a great option.
 The teacher can model the language and students can copy while talking about the pictures.

 Here are more ideas:

 - Find the picture.
-The teacher hides flashcards in the classroom, and students will find them while identifying the picture: It’s a ___________.
+The teacher hides flashcards in the classroom, and students will find them while identifying the picture: It’s a _.

 - Have the students teach!
 Kids love to be given important roles.
 Let the students lead simple tasks, such as asking about feelings or the calendar.